-Although caste is in many respects less significant and less visible in Sri Lanka, compared to India, some 90% of the population in Sri Lanka recognizes caste for some purposes at least (See for comparison Thorat and Shah 2007).
-Actually, there are three parallel caste systems among different communities in Sri Lanka.
-Variants of the Hindu caste system prevail among two groups of Tamil speaking Hindus living in different parts of the country.
-The caste system appears to be strongest among Jaffna Tamils and their descendants in various parts of the country.
-In spite of nearly two decades of war and related population displacements, a growing sense of minority consciousness and an ethnic solidarity cutting across caste among all Tamils and an official ban on caste imposed by the LTTE, caste distinctions continue to exist and affect day-to-day life, particularly in the Jaffna Peninsula.
+by the LTTE, caste distinctions continue to exist and affect dayto-day life, particularly in the Jaffna Peninsula.
 A variant of the Hindu caste system has also survived among the descendants of indentured plantation labour of Indian origin dating back to the 19th century.
-As distinct from "Sri Lanka Tamils" concentrated in northeast Sri Lanka and some suburbs of Colombo and with much stronger and deeper historical roots in Sri Lanka, "Indian Tamils" evolved as a separate ethnic group closely associated with the plantation economy with their geographical concentration in vast tea plantations in the hilly regions of central Sri Lanka.
-As of 2005, the Tamil population in Sri Lanka consisted of 2.4 million Sri Lanka Tamils and 1.2 million Indian Tamils, comprising 12 and 6 percent of the total population in the country, respectively.
-Even though some authors refer to a breakdown or a gradual relaxation of the caste system among Indian Tamils due to the process of migration from mostly depressed caste backgrounds in South India and the levelling influence of working class experience in the plantations for one and a half centuries, others refer to the resilience and continuity of caste and its mobilization by the plantation management for recruitment of workers, organization of the labour force and development and preservation of a semi-feudal social order in the plantations (Jayaraman 1975, Hullop 1993, 1994).
+As distinct from "Sri Lanka Tamils" concentrated in NorthEast Sri Lanka and some suburbs of Colombo and with much stronger and deeper historical roots in Sri Lanka, "Indian Tamils" evolved as a separate ethnic group closely associated with the plantation economy with their geographical concentration in vast tea plantations in the hilly regions of Central Sri Lanka.
+As of 2005, the Tamil population in Sri Lanka consisted of 2.4 million Sri Lankan Tamils and 1.2 million Indian Tamils, comprising 12 and 6 percent of the total population in the country, respectively.
+Even though some authors refer to a breakdown or a gradual relaxation of the caste system among Indian Tamils due to the process of migration from mostly depressed caste backgrounds in South India and the levelling influence of working class experience in the plantations for one and a half centuries, others refer to the resilience and continuity of caste and its mobilization by the plantation management for recruitment of workers, organization of the labour force and development and preservation of a semifeudal social order in the plantations (Jayaraman 1975, Hullop 1993, 1994, de Silva 1982).

 The Sinhalese, comprising 74% of the country's population, have evolved their own caste system at least from the medieval period onwards in spite of their culture and world view heavily influenced by Buddhism, advocating heretical views on caste.
-Thus among the Hindus and Buddhists as well as among the Sinhala or the Tamil speaking Christians, some ideas and practices relating to caste have continued, even though the significance of caste in social life is by no means constant among the different groups.
-As caste is considered a taboo subject in Sri Lanka, open discussion about the topic or policy debates have been absent.
+Thus among the Hindus and Buddhists as well as among Sinhala